Optimizing Chlorination in Water Distribution Systems via Surrogate-assisted Neuroevolution: Surrogate Training

 \subsection{Problem Definition}

-The predictor is a surrogate that approximates the one--step hydraulic and water quality state in the EPANET-based simulator.
+The predictor is a surrogate that approximates the one-step hydraulic and water quality state in the EPANET-based simulator.
 Let $t \in \{1,\dots,T\}$ denote discrete simulation time (5-minute intervals).
-At each time step the system state is represented as
+At each time step, the system state is represented as

 where $f_t \in \mathbb{R}^{2}$ are hydraulic features (flows), $o_t \in \mathbb{R}^{17}$ are water quality observations (chlorine concentrations), and $a_t \in \mathbb{R}^{5}$ is the injected chlorine action vector.
 In the EPANET simulation, the former two are calculated by the hydraulic emulator, and the latter is predicted by the control system.
 In this case, while the agent still predicts $a_t$, $f_t$ and $o_t$ are modeled by the surrogate, say $g_{\theta}(\cdot)$.